mark-rushakoff/awesome-influxdb/README.md

 If you know of any particularly useful blog posts, talks, slides, etc. that belong in this list, please open a pull request!

 * [Official documentation](https://docs.influxdata.com/influxdb/latest/)
-* [Jepsen and InfluxDB, Chapter II.
-Where is InfluxDB on the CAP scale?](http://www.refactorium.com/distributed_systems/InfluxDB-and-Jepsen-Chapter-II-Where-is-influxdb-on-the-cap-scale/) - Technical writeup from Balint Pato on running Jepsen Tests against InfluxDB v0.10

 ## Client libraries